taufan2922/fwd10_prov_city/README.md

 `fwd10_prov_city.postman_collection.json`

 ## Validation
-In this project the validation process is perfomed to check whether the city / province to be inserted, are already existed or not.
+In this project the validation process is perfomed to check whether the city / province to be inserted, are already exists or not.
 From [documentation](https://sequelize.org/docs/v7/core-concepts/validations-and-constraints/), there is: **Validations & Constraints**.
 Validations are checks performed in the Sequelize level, the code that we put in our JavaScript file.
 On the other hand, constraints are rules defined at SQL level.

 Example of constraint in our project for provinceName:
 ```